memen45/SubMusic/README.md

 ### == Subsonic/Airsonic ==

+Supported.
 Just choose Subsonic API in the Connect IQ app settings and fill in the url, username and your password accordingly.

-### == Plex TV ==
+### == Plex ==

-Should be supported now.
-Follow [this guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) to obtain your authentication token.
-Then, go to Connect IQ app settings, choose Plex API and set the Server Address accordingly.
-Set the password field to the authentication token you obtained.
+Should be supported now including transcoding.
+Choose Plex API in the Connect IQ app settings and fill in the url.
+You can obtain the API key by [following these instructions](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 ## Known issues
 Below a list of known 'issues'.
 These are problems that cannot be fixed by design of either the watch software or the API backends chosen.

+**General** - 'Error -300' or 'Error 0': check the server address for typos?
+If using HTTP, enable HTTPS on your server.
+Do you use self-signed certificates?
+Install certificates signed by a certificate authority (CA) e.g. Let's Encrypt.
+Do you limit the TLS cipher suites to only the latest?
+Try enabling some older ones, see [this issue](https://github.com/memen45/SubMusic/issues/42#issuecomment-1073341881).
+Are you using default custom ports such as `<address>:4040` or `<address>:32400`?
+This is not supported, so use ports 80 and 443 only!

 **SubSonic API** - no more than ~25 songs on a playlist, due to Subsonic API and watch limitations.
 Do you get 'Error -402' during sync?
 Remove some songs from the playlist.

 **Nextcloud** - does not support transcoding, so supported file types are MP3, MP4, ADTS and WAV files.
 Other file types will be skipped (shows a 'need sync' in playlist overview).

-**General** - 'Error -300' or 'Error 0': check the server address.
-Any typos?
-Are you using HTTP or custom ports?
-Enable HTTPS on your server.
-Do you use self-signed certificates?
-Install certificates signed by a certificate authority (CA) e.g. Let's Encrypt.
-Do you limit the TLS cipher suites to only the latest?
-Try enabling some older ones, see [this issue](https://github.com/memen45/SubMusic/issues/42#issuecomment-1073341881).

 ## == Support ==